kyleam/bog/README.md

     A regular expression that defines the format used for citekeys

--   `bog-citekey-function`

-    A function to extract a citekey from the current subtree.
-Use this to indicate whether the citekey should be taken from the heading or property.

 -   `bog-find-citekey-bib-function`

     A function to find a citekey in a BibTeX file.
 This determines whether